 Another plus to buying a coat from a high-end brand is that when you're ready for something new, you can re-sell your existing coat (as long as it's in good condition) on a luxury consignment site such as TheRealReal.com (opens in new tab) and get a decent chunk of your money back, Rebell adds.
 We spotted a Canada Goose men's Fur-Trimmed Chilliwack Bomber Jacket that recently sold for $595 on the consignment site.
 It originally retailed for $795.

 Canada Goose allows returns on unworn items with original tags still attached and in their original packaging.
 Their warranty protects against manufacturing defects, as well as or poor workmanship.

-Courtesy of Big Green Egg
+Big Green Egg Ceramic Grill

 If you're the resident grill-master, having the option to fire up the grill no matter the season or weather is a dream come true.
 The Big Green Egg Ceramic Grill (opens in new tab) promises to let you do just that and offers several cooking options beyond grilling that you won't get with a traditional charcoal or gas grill, Schrage says.
 This includes roasting and smoking meats, as well as baking foods such as pizza or bread.

 The charcoal grill has a ceramic heating mechanism that provides more control over the cooking temperature, plus you don't have to worry about the flame going out due to wind or rain because the firebox is enclosed.
 "You can even cook at 200 degrees or go all the way to 900 degrees, if necessary," Schrage adds.
 The grill comes in varying sizes (opens in new tab) (mini to 2XL) and prices range from $599 to $2,899.